reductstore/website/blog/2024-02-27-how-to-keep-mqtt-data-python/index.md

 docker-compose up
 ```

-Docker Compose downloaded the images and ran the containers.
+Docker Compose downloads the images if not available on your device and starts the containers.
 Pay attention that we published ports 1883 for MQTT protocol and 8383 for **[ReductStore HTTP API](https://www.reduct.store/docs/http-api)**.

 ## Write Python Script